Kabaneri of the Iron Fortress Episode 11

 After his speech, a communications worker who knew of the black smoke’s role in Iwato’s fall urged the shogun to tell the people so they would be prepared.
 After confirming the man was the only one who knew about the black smoke, the shogun killed in right in front of everyone.
 He didn’t want anyone to panic.

 Ikoma awoke from a dream where his sister morphed into Mumei and tried to stab him to death.
 He’s moved from the rocks to a sandy beach; maybe he crawled there.
 A scarred shipwreck is to his left.
 The events of the last few hours, especially Takumi’s death, flood his memory.
 He blames himself for Takumi’s death.
-He wishes he had never gotten involved.
+His despair drives him to wish he had never gotten involved.
 He tells himself that he can’t keep his promise to Mumei to turn her human again.
 He doesn’t even think she remembers the promise anymore.

 Hearing a Kabane approach, he panics and hides in the remains of ship’s hull.